Temmytope04/COVID-19/ReadMe.md

 # CORONA VIRUS ANALYSIS

 ## Introduction
-This is an analysis o corona virus
+This is a proect that explain the indept of corona virus damage in the country